arehfeldt/Covid19-Config-Generator/README.md

 ### Author: Aaron Rehfeldt

 # Covid19-Config-Generator
 Sister Application to Covid19 Vulnerable Data Viewer.
-Used to generate a configurable file for all measures so our visualization tool may safely draw data from the CDC's NEPHTN API
+Used to generate a configurable file for all measures so our visualization tool may safely fetch and use data from the CDC's NEPHTN API

 # Functions
 ### View\modify working config (In Progress)